 You’d be correct–the level of your perception is stunning.

 You are nothing like the naysayers in my sphere of influence; people who use harsh terms like reckless, ill-advised, wildly insane, dunderheaded, pea-brained, attention-seeking prat, dangerously maladjusted, and stupid.

 Stupid is a very hurtful word.

 These naysayers like to point out the majority of the individuals who have gone over the falls in a barrel have perished horribly.

-Well I’m not in the majority.
-If all those mental competency tests The Pennsylvania Board of Mental Health make me take are to be believed: I’m really quite far from the majority.
+Well, I’m not in the majority.
+If all those mental competency tests The Pennsylvania Board of Mental Health made me take are to be believed: I’m really quite far from the majority.

 If a geriatric turtle can survive going over the falls in a barrel, I think I can manage.

 George died, but his death could have been barrel unrelated–everyone has to die sometime right?